The Importance of Heritage (v. 11)

 How often I’ve heard senior adults share how they no longer have family reunions or, if they do, how many from the younger generation no longer attend.
 Our family no longer enjoys family reunions on either my paternal or maternal side for this very reason.
 As the matriarchs and patriarchs of the family died, no one seemed interested in continuing the tradition.

 Not appreciating our family heritage until we reach mid-life is common.
-For some reason, reaching this point normally brings with it an interest in where we came from and who our ancestors were.
+For some reason, reaching this point normally brings with it an interest in where we came from and who our ancestors were, leading us to use sites like this one here.
 Unfortunately, by this time many of our relatives have died and questions that only they could answer cannot be now.
 Family history reminds us of our roots and helps us understand who we are and why.

 Spiritual heritage is even more important than family legacy.
 Having addressed those who assumed having Abraham as their progenitor automatically made them acceptable to God, Paul now concludes that Abraham is the spiritual father of all who have faith in Christ.
 While we may not be in the actual Jewish line, this is not as important as membership in the spiritual line.
 The spiritual line determines our eternity while the physical line has no real bearing on anything.
 Abraham is the spiritual father of those who have been circumcised as well as those who haven’t undergone the rite.
 Circumcision without faith has no bearing on a person’s spiritual state.